ariejdl/SDL.jl/README.md

 	SDL

 The internet and the SDL website seem to have instructions for Windows and Mac OS X, which (as always) have a more detailed (and frustrating) install process.
+I suppose [Homebrew](http://mxcl.github.com/homebrew/) (the recommended choice from what I hear) or [MacPorts](https://www.macports.org) will be helpful for Mac users.

 NOTE: If you are on Linux, it is recommended that you use the proprietary drivers for your graphics card.
 Open-source drivers produce poor performance